liampshaw/rmsFinder/README.md

 # rmsFinder

-A tool for finding Type II restriction-modification systems (RMS) in bacterial genomes.
+A tool for finding Type II restriction-modification systems (RMS) in bacterial genomes and predicting their target sequences.

-Given a fasta file of protein sequences, `rmsFinder` will search these proteins against the REBASE database to identify Type II RMS enzymes that are present, then try to predict the presence of Type II RMS which recognise a given target sequence.
+Given a fasta file of protein sequences, `rmsFinder` will search these proteins against the REBASE database to identify Type II RMS enzymes that are present, then try to predict their target sequences.
+This can be done at different stringencies of evidence.

-Type II RMS typically consist of a methytransferase (MTase) and a restriction enzyme (REase) with the same target specificity, usually located next to each other in the genome.
+Type II RMS usually consist of a methytransferase (MTase) and a restriction enzyme (REase) with the same target specificity, usually located next to each other in the genome.
 Homologs can have relatively low similarities (~50\%) and still recognise the same target sequence.

 Other RMS types are more complex - they may be added one day.